I am an author and translator specializing in historical topics. And now, cozy murder mysteries.

 Professor Annie Sinclair is up for tenure in the English department of the Ohio college where she and her husband, music professor Charles Renaud, work.
 Too bad the department chair is more interested in pop culture than in literature and scholarship.
 Annie’s solution?
 Checkmate him by giving a talk about document authentication at a UFO convention.
 When she and Charles discover that a veteran Ufologist has been murdered after showing them a mysterious memo, Annie finds that it’s not only her tenure that’s in danger— she and Charles are, too!
 UFOs, burglary, the steady-state theory of the universe, and the fake Venice plunked down in the middle of Las Vegas.
 Sinister figures who want to silence ‘people who know too much.’
 It’s all here.
 Will Annie prevail?
 And what about her tenure?

-Coming this Fall from Cozy Cat Press!
+Available from Cozy Cat Press!

 Quirinius, Britannia’s Last Roman